lukemcd9/uh-its-course-transfer/README.md

-A web application to demonstrate how to use the UH CAS service.
+A web application to demonstrate how to use the UH Course Transfer service.

 ***
 ##### Build Tool